Celebrating 20 Years!

 a performance and conversation

-On January 27th, 2021, the IMC will feature Mother Nature in performance and conversation.
-As we continue our year-long celebration of the IMC’s 20th anniversary, we are thrilled to bring Mother Nature back to a virtual Urbana gathering with Blair E Thomas to discuss reimagining a youth scene in Urbana.
+On January 27th, 2021, the IMC featured Mother Nature in performance and conversation.
+As we continue our year-long celebration of the IMC’s 20th anniversary, we are thrilled to bring Mother Nature back to a virtual Urbana gathering with Blair E Smith to discuss reimagining a youth scene in Urbana.

-This program is supported in part by the Urbana Arts and Culture Program.
+This event was supported in part by the Urbana Arts and Culture Program.

 Mother Nature is the irresistible force of Klevah and Truth - emcees devoted to building a legacy founded on defiance and self-discovery.The Chicago-based duo is the answer for listeners seeking both substance and simplicity.
 As educators, they have mastered the ability to deliver weighty content through uplifting barz that pierce the conscience.
 With peace and lvoe as their weapon and community at their foundation, these gr8thinkaz are on their way to provoking a pivotal shift in the next generation. www.mothernaturebarz.com